 The Static Text section shows an overview of the static text customizations that are currently applied.
 The static text section can be filled in with HTML pages containing text, images and inline CSS.
 In case no customization has been done, you will see "Default" next to the static text name.
-In case there is a customization you will see a Preview and a Reset button.
+In case there is a customization, Preview is visible and a Reset button is also shown.